 | Check Price on Amazon |

-Serious beginners who want an that will last may wish to consider this option.
+Serious beginners who want an electric keyboard that will last may wish to consider this option.

 It is designed as a long-term option, with a higher quality of tones, sounds, and playability.
 While it does have a steeper learning curve, it does provide more serious players with a great variety of options.